Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ## Recent Updates

+### RSI Correlation Dashboard Pair Rendering Reliability (Latest)
+- Fixed an issue where some correlation pairs intermittently disappeared a second after load.
+- The dashboard now always renders the full configured pair list and shows placeholders (e.g., "Calculating…" or "--") until data arrives.
+- Root cause: UI previously derived the grid from computed data only, so pairs without immediate data would vanish during early recalculations or timeframe switches.
+The grid is now based on the configured pair list with data merged in.

 ### Pair Display Formatting (Latest)
 - All user-facing pair symbols now display as ABC/DEF (e.g., EUR/USD) for clarity
 - Non-breaking UI-only change; internal symbols/storage remain unchanged (e.g., EURUSD, EURUSDm)